UAE Economic Substance Regulations

 2. Core Income Generating Activities (CIGA)

-The regulations have stated that the entity who carry out relevant activities should be able to prove that the relevant CIGAS has been commenced in the UAE.
+The Economic Substance Regulations have stated that the entity who carry out relevant activities should be able to prove that the relevant CIGAS has been commenced in the UAE.

 Each relevant activity has its own criteria for the CIGA test.
 The list below shows samples of core generating income activities conducted in the UAE for each relative activity that needs to comply with the Economic Substance rules.